The fastest way to grow your new blog with Pinterest

 But it is a visual search engine.
 People create what are called pins and boards full of content that others are interested in.
 Check out this post for more in-depth information. http://www.lifewire.com/how-to-use-pinterest-3486578

 Pinterest is a blogger’s playground.
 If you want to reach people, create an audience, and grow your blog fast, Pinterest is your go-to platform.
 You need Pinterest to promote your blog posts.

 How do I start a Pinterest account?

-You go to Pinterest, choose a personal or business account.
-Business accounts have more features. create a business account, then you create your Pinterest profile.
+You go to Pinterest and choose a personal or business account.
+Business accounts have more features. create a business account, then create your Pinterest profile.

 Your business account allows you access to Analytics about your profile.
 Google Analytics is your best friend.
 It will help you get an inside view into which pins your audience’s favor and how engaging they are with it.

 Include your name and the name of your blog.
 Make it less than 200 characters.